Nepal air crash: Indian passenger's video caught plane's last moments

 "But fate had something else in store for him," an unnamed relative of Jaiswal's told news agency PTI.

 The four men were among five Indians on board.
 Officials said 53 of the passengers were Nepalese, along with four Russians and two Koreans.
-Others on board are reported to have included one passenger each from Ireland, Australia, Argentina and France.
+Others on board are reported to have included one passenger each from the UK, Australia, Argentina and France.

 On Monday, social media in India was awash with images from the crash site and of the video shot by Jaiswal.